-- We have a history of net losses; - Our businesses depend upon general economic conditions and we serve some customers in highly cyclical industries; as such we are subject to the loss of sales and margins due to an economic downturn or recession; - · Many of the markets we serve are highly competitive, which could limit the volume of products that we sell and reduce our operating margins; - · Increases in our raw material or energy costs or the loss of critical suppliers could adversely affect our profitability and other financial results; - We may be unable to successfully implement our business strategies.
-Our ability to realize our business strategies may be limited; - · Our products are typically highly engineered or customer-driven and we are subject to risks associated with changing technology and manufacturing techniques that could place us at a competitive disadvantage; - · We depend on the services of key individuals and relationships, the loss of which could materially harm us; - · We have substantial debt and interest payment requirements that may restrict our future operations and impair our ability to meet our obligations;
+- · We have a history of net losses; - Our businesses depend upon general economic conditions and we serve some customers in highly cyclical industries; as such we are subject to the loss of sales and margins due to an economic downturn or recession; - Many of the markets we serve are highly competitive, which could limit the volume of products that we sell and reduce our operating margins; - · Increases in our raw material or energy costs or the loss of critical suppliers could adversely affect our profitability and other financial results; - We may be unable to successfully implement our business strategies.
+Our ability to realize our business strategies may be limited;

-- · Our stock price may be subject to significant volatility due to our own results or market trends; - · If we do not meet the continued listing requirements of the NASDAQ our common stock may be delisted; - · We have significant goodwill and intangible assets, and future impairment of our goodwill and intangible assets could have a material negative impact on our financial results; - We may face liability associated with the use of products for which patent ownership or other intellectual property rights are claimed; - · We may be unable to adequately protect our intellectual property; - We may incur material losses and costs as a result of product liability, recall and warranty claims that may be brought against us; - · Our business may be materially and adversely affected by compliance obligations and liabilities under environmental laws and regulations; - Our growth strategy includes the impact of acquisitions.
-If we are unable to identify attractive acquisition candidates, successfully integrate acquired operations or realize the intended benefits of our acquisitions, we may be adversely affected; - · We have significant operating lease obligations and our failure to meet those obligations could adversely affect our financial condition; - · We may be subject to further unionization and work stoppages at our facilities or our customers may be subject to work stoppages, which could seriously impact the profitability of our business; - · Our healthcare costs for active employees and future retirees may exceed our projections and may negatively affect our financial results;
+- Our products are typically highly engineered or customer driven and we are subject to risks associated with changing technology and manufacturing techniques that could place us at a competitive disadvantage; - · We depend on the services of key individuals and relationships, the loss of which could materially harm us; - We have significant goodwill and intangible assets, and future impairment of our good-will and intangible assets could have a material negative impact on our financial results;

-- A growing portion of our sales may be derived from international sources, which exposes us to certain risks which may adversely affect our financial results and impact our ability to service debt; - Future sales of our common stock in the public market could cause our stock price to fall; - · If we sell or issue additional shares of common stock to finance future acquisitions, your stock ownership could be diluted; - · Possible volatility in our stock price could negatively affect our stockholders; - · We are party to certain transactions with Heartland and its affiliates which may continue in the future; - · Provisions of Delaware law, our certificate of incorporation and by-laws, could delay or prevent a change in control of our company, which could adversely impact the value of our common stock; and - · We have no plans to pay regular dividends on our common stock, so you may not receive funds without selling your common stock.
+- We may face liability associated with the use of products for which patent ownership or other intellectual property rights are claimed; - · We may be unable to adequately protect our intellectual property; - · We may incur material losses and costs as a result of product liability, recall and warranty claims that may be brought against us; - · Our business may be materially and adversely affected by compliance obligations and liabilities under environmental laws and regulations; - Our growth strategy includes the impact of acquisitions.
+If we are unable to identify attractive acquisition candidates, successfully integrate acquired operations or realize the intended benefits of our acquisitions, we may be adversely affected; - · We have significant operating lease obligations and our failure to meet those obligations could adversely affect our financial condition; - We may be subject to further unionization and work stoppages at our facilities or our customers may be subject to work stoppages, which could seriously impact the profitability of our business; - · Our healthcare costs for active employees and future retirees may exceed our projections and may negatively affect our financial results; and - A growing portion of our sales may be derived from international sources, which exposes us to certain risks which may adversely affect our financial results and impact our ability to service debt. - Future sales of our common stock in the public market could cause our stock price to fall. - · If we sell or issue additional shares of common stock to finance future acquisitions, your stock ownership could be diluted. - · Possible volatility in our stock price could negatively affect our stockholders. - · We are party to certain transactions with Heartland and its affiliates which may continue in the future. - Provisions of Delaware law, our certificate of incorporation and by-laws, could delay or prevent a change in control of our company, which could adversely impact the value of our common stock. - · We have no plans to pay regular dividends on our common stock, so you may not receive funds without selling your common stock.